Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Did Afroman actually do anything illegal?

-No. The deputies raided his house, found nothing, filed zero charges, and walked off with $400.
+Nope.
+The deputies raided his house, found nothing, filed zero charges, and walked off with $400 of his cash.
 He used his own security footage — from cameras in his own home — to make music.
 They sued him.
 A jury said his music is protected speech.
 All 13 counts.
+That's it.

 What is the Streisand Effect?

-When trying to suppress something makes it blow up exponentially bigger.
-Named after Barbra Streisand, who sued a photographer for a picture of her house — before the lawsuit, the photo had been downloaded 6 times.
-After, it was millions.
-The Afroman case is arguably the greatest Streisand Effect in history.
-The cops made themselves more famous by suing.
+When trying to suppress something makes it blow up way bigger.
+Named after Barbra Streisand — she sued a photographer over a picture of her house.
+Before the suit, the photo had 6 downloads.
+After?
+Millions.
+The Afroman case might be the greatest Streisand Effect ever.
+The cops made themselves way more famous by suing than Afroman ever could've on his own.

 Did Afroman get any money from winning?